fundamelon/terminal-game-tutorial/part2/README.md

 Click [here](../part1) in case you missed part 1.

 ### 2.1: Moving things around a little
-To prepare for the rest of the project, we will now prototype some function headers for our quiz source.
+To prepare for the rest of the project, we will now prototype some function headers for our game source.

 In a file called src/game.h, we added:
 ```c++